dag7dev/awesome-anbernic/README.md

 * Shell replacement / custom shell
 	* Currently ANBERNIC **doesn't sell** separate shells for their console.

+* Strange LED behavior / battery doesn't work
+	* either open your console, took out the batter connector for a minute or two, rensemble back and hope that everything works OR
+	* the battery is dying.
+You've permanently damaged your console while using a high voltage charger or something else has happened. **ALWAYS USE A 5V/1A charger!**

+* Change battery low icon
+	* Replace `battery_low.bmp.gz` in MISC.

 * [JELOS] Where gamelist.xml of custom game collections are saved in JELOS?
 	* `/storage/.emulationstation/collections/`